 Chess is the oldest table game.
 According to one version, it appeared in India more than one and a half thousand years ago and was called "chaturanga."
 Modern chess is played by two people on a 64-cell board for white or black figures.
-The game is considered to be over, if one of the opponents puts a checkmate on the opponent’s king, the time allotted to the game according to the tournament regulations will end if one of the players surrenders or both players agree to a draw.
+The game is considered to be over, if one of the opponents puts a checkmate on the opponent’s king, the time allotted to the game according to the tournament regulations will end if one of the players' surrenders or both players agrees to a draw.

 If this material was written not today, but in the early 70s, it could be safely argued that chess is one of the most popular sports.
 Over time, "mastodons" such as soccer and hockey, pushed chess from the Olympics, but even now major chess tournaments attract a lot of attention.
 Bookmakers have not bypassed this sport and still actively accept bets.

 Grandmasters at the chess olympiad change very rarely.
 The 16th world chess champion, Norwegian Magnus Carlsen, has held the crown since 2013.

 At some bookmakers, you can bet on the total number of moves in the game or on whether the championship will end with special additional games (fast chess, blitz chess, Armageddon chess).

 But more specific outcomes are present in this sport.

 White or black victory ("P1" or "P2").
 The traditional type of betting on the main outcome of the competition is also typical for chess betting.
 Also, the bet on the main outcomes includes the option of betting on a draw.